Simplified Probate for a California Primary Residence (AB 2016)

 If you just buried a parent in California and someone told you the house has to go through probate, that may no longer be true.
 Probate is the court process that moves a deceased person’s property to the people who inherit it when there is no living trust holding the asset.
 As of April 1, 2025, a primary home worth up to $750,000 can skip full probate and pass through a much shorter court petition instead.
 That is new law, and most people, plus a fair number of law firms, have not caught up to it (current as of 2026).

 Here is what that means for a family.
-Instead of one to two years in open court with attorney and executor fees set by statute on the home’s gross value, you may be looking at a single simplified petition to confirm the house passes to the heirs.
+Instead of twelve to eighteen months in open court with attorney and executor fees set by statute on the home’s gross value, you may be looking at a single simplified petition to confirm the house passes to the heirs.
 The path itself changes how long this takes and how much of the estate the court process eats.

 What AB 2016 actually changed